Children's Corner: 2. Jimbo's Lullaby

 This work describes an elephant, Jumbo, who came from the French Sudan and lived briefly in the Jardin des plantes in Paris around the time of Debussy's birth.
 The misspelling "Jimbo" betrays the Parisian accent which often confuses the pronunciation of "um" and "un" with "im" and "in".
 It is a beautiful lullaby with some dark moments and whole-tone passages in the middle.

 3. Serenade for the Doll

 This piece, in triple meter, is marked Allegretto ma non troppo (moderately fast, but not too fast).
-Debussy notes that the entire piece should be played with the soft pedal.
+Debussy instructs that the entire piece be played with the soft pedal, even in parts marked forte.
 The piece's title—referring to a porcelain doll—alongside its delicacy, prominent featuring of bare fifths, the pentatonic scale, and parallel fourths, mark it as an example of chinoiserie.